tasdikrahman/tasdikrahman.me/_posts/2019-04-10-docker-rkt-containerd-container-image-structuring-for-container-runtimes.md

 all files in the directory, which would include things like .git directory for example.
 Which can get pretty big citing the .git/objects subdir.

-- Optimizing `COPY` and `RUN` directives
-    - Putting least frequently changed things on the top of the Dockerfile, which would help us enable caching better.
+- Optimizing `COPY` and `RUN` directives by putting least frequently changed things on the top of the Dockerfile, which would help us enable caching better.
 - Whenever possible, chaining commands together (if possible) and sorting multi-line arguments alphanumerically, which will help avoid duplication of packages and make the list much easier to update.
 This also makes it a lot easier to read and review.
 Adding a space before a backslash (\) helps as well.

 Example: